-Now ready, Price One Shilling.
-THE SECOND EDITION OF MY LIFE, OR OUR SOCIAL STATE, PART I. a Poem, by ERNEST JONES Barrister at Law.
-Full of wild dreams, strange fancies and graceful It contains more pregnant thoughts, more bursts of arrepower, more, in fine, of the truly grand and beauti-lithan any portical work, which has made its appear-Decfor years.
-We know of few things more dramati-R. Clare.
-New Quarterly Review.
-Sublished by Mr. Newby, 72, Mo. timer-street, Cavendi-square.
+e gPost.
+It contains more pregnant thoughts, more bursts of laricpower, more, in fine, of the truly grand and beauti-al, than any poetical work, which has made its appear-anctor years.
+We know of few things more dramati-Illintense than the scenes betweer Philipp, Warren McClare.-New Quarterly Review.
+Published by Mr. Newby, 72, Mo. timer-street, Cavon h-square.
 Orders received by all booksellers.

 By the same Author THE WOOD SPIRIT; An Historical Romance, in Two Vols.

-An unequivocally strange and eventful history-Ossianic thits quality.-Morning Herald, In every page before us may be discovered some fresh. grous and poetical conception.
-The fearful breaking swn of the dykes is beautifully brought into the mind's In reading "The Wood Spirit," we would, were it possible, gladly seize the author's pen to paint its merits and shadow forth its excellences in his own poetie We turn to such a work as ."The Seary travellers in the desert, when they approach those drings from which they draw renovated life and vigour continue their course.-Bury and Suffolk Herald.
+Dits quality.-Morning Herald, In every page before us may be discovered some fresh poetical conception.
+The fearful breaking down of the dykes is beautifully brought into the mind's Enguage.
+We turn to such a work as "The Wood Spirit" with sensations somewhat similar to those of the Reary travellers in the desert, when they approach those springs from which they draw renovated life and vigour continue their course.-Bury and Suffolk Herald.

 CHARTIST POEMS, BY ERNEST JONES.

 Price Three Pence.
 SECOND EDITION, REVISED AND CORRECTED.
-The wish having been expressed in several quarters for author to publish in a collected form his Poems 23 thave appeared in the Northern Star, he begs to an-Some that a revised and corrected selection under the Shore title is now on sale.
-Agents are requested to send their orders to the author toMr.
-Wheeler, at the office of the N. C. A., 83, Dean Erreet, Soho, London, or to M'Gowan & Co., Printers, 16, Great Windmill Street, Haymarket, London, where copies may be procured.
+The wish having been expressed in several quarters for author to publish in a collected form his Poems some that a revised and corrected selection under the

+Rreet, Soho, London, or to M'Gowan. & Co., Printers, 16, Great Windmill Street, Haymarket, London, where copies may be procured.

 TO TAILORS.

 LONDON and PARIS FASHIONS FOR AUTUMN AND WINTER, 1846-47.

-By READ and Co., 12, Hart-street, Bloomsbury square, London; And G. Berger, Holywell-street, Strand; May be had of all booksellers, wheresoever residing.
+By READ and Co., 12, Hart-street, Bloomsbury square, London; And G. Berger, Holywell-street, Strand; May be had of all booksellers, wheresoever residing